Community Structure and Its Stability on a Face-to-Face Interaction Network in Kyoto City: Result

-Figure \ref{figure9} shows the results of the calculation of $\mu$.
-The standard deviations are shown above and below the mean values.
-Using the coefficient of variation to evaluate the error of $\mu$, we found that the chemical potentials are consistent with an error of about 10\% for each day.
-A comparison between $\mu$ and $\mu^\mathrm{id}$ is also made in figure \ref{figure10} (a).
-The $\mu$ takes a smaller value than $\mu^\mathrm{id}$.
-And we confirmed that the contribution from $\mu^\mathrm{int}$ varied from day to day with a maximum of 6\% from the difference between $\mu$ and $\mu^\mathrm{id}$, as shown in figure \ref{figure10} (b).
+We estimated $\mu$ of persistent communities for each day and obtained model parameters.
+Figure \ref{figure12} shows the results of the estimated $\mu$ values.
+Standard deviations are shown above and below the mean values.
+Under conditions in which it is expected to be estimated with an error of approximately10\%, the value of the chemical potential was estimated with a smaller error than expected due to the contribution of the interaction of people.
+We compared $\mu$ and $\mu^\mathrm{id}$ in Fig. \ref{figure13}(a). $\mu$ was estimated to be smaller than $\mu^\mathrm{id}$.
+We also confirmed that the contribution of $\mu^\mathrm{int}$ in satisfying the equilibrium condition varied from day to day.
+The maximum effect of $\mu^\mathrm{int}$ was approximately 6\% from Fig. \ref{figure13}(b), which is the difference between the coefficients of variation of $\mu$ and $\mu^\mathrm{id}$.

-Table \ref{table6} and Figure \ref{figure11} show the values of the model parameters obtained by the optimization calculation.
-The range of variation of $\epsilon$ is rather large, while the value of $\sigma$ is found to be around 1.
-For both $\epsilon$ and $\sigma$, the range of variation is larger for citizens than visitors.
+Table \ref{table7} and Fig. \ref{figure14} show the values of the model parameters.
+The values were within a certain range for the data period, although some variation was observed.
+The average $\sigma$ value was approximately one.
+This indicated that the distance of the interaction was related to the mesh size.

+Finally, we checked the consistency between the given condition of $\beta$, $\beta=5$, and the physical picture.
+The root-mean-square velocity was calculated using eq. (\ref{v}), and is found to be $\sqrt{\langle v^2 \rangle}\simeq1.3$m/s.
+We confirmed that this value of $\sqrt{\langle v^2 \rangle}$ is valid for the velocity at which a person moves.
+In addition, it was confirmed $\epsilon>1/\beta$ comparing the average kinetic energy $1/\beta$ and $\epsilon$, which means that the system is in a bound state.
+Therefore, we considered $\beta=5$ appropriate for this analysis.